javadavid/Demo/README.md

 * Install Mysql and import the scripts under the `src/main/resources/demo.sql`
 * `git clone <repository-url>` this repository
 * Import Demo into the Mulesoft Anypoint Studio
+* Change the database properties in the file `mule-app.properties`

 ## Running / Development